Starter for Ten

 For those with more experience of working in law of agriculture and the countryside, the Fellowship of the Agricultural Law Association awards those who attend the advanced training and pass a written examination a badge of excellence by which they may distinguish themselves.

-It is a requirement that candidates for the Fellowship must have been ordinary members of ALA for at least one full subscription year (from April to March) in order to enroll.
+It is a requirement that candidates for the 2019 Fellowship must have been ordinary members of the Association since 1 April 2018.